 I am a “Certified Construction Technologist.”
 This is the first step in the CSI certification ladder.
-In the competitive economy that we face, I find that you have to prove yourself time and again that you understand the construction process.
+In the competitive economy that we face, I find that we have to prove ourselves time and again that we understand the construction process.
 CSI’s professional qualifications do just that for you.
-CDT is the “foundation you need to gain the competitive advantage” you need in today’s economy.
+CDT (Construction Document Technologist exam) is the “foundation you need to gain the competitive advantage” you need in today’s economy.

 I encourage you to take the step and register for the CDT exam today.
 I can tell you it has benefited my career growth, allowed me to solve problems before they became big problems, and has saved my clients money.